Metal-ceramic dental crowns in Croatia

 - Titanium and ceramics - titanium the same as white gold can very rarely cause allergic reactions.
 This material is very light, strong and resistant to aggressive acids forming in the oral cavity.

 - Metal (chrome, cobalt, nickel) and ceramics - in economically optimal combinations these three types of metal are used.
-Before their usage we make an allergy testing to metals.
+Prior to their use we have to test if the patient has any allergic reactions to these metals.
 Metal forms the base of the crown, and is totally covered with ceramics and therefore the metal part is not visible after placement of the crown.

 Metal-ceramic crowns are a very good choice when we talk about restoration of the complete jaw.
 With regular and quality maintenance of oral hygiene it can be a very long-term and economically acceptable solution for restoration of complete jaw.